verarobsonart/verarobsonart.github.io/fwb.md

 <h1>Wobble Bobble</h1>

-I've been drawing these wobble bobbles on scraps of paper and in my sketchbook, and drew some of them digitally.
+I've been drawing these wobble bobbles on scraps of paper and in my sketchbook, some of them are now digital.

 <div style="display:block; text-align:center;">
     <div class="tile">